-See also: [prefix]getEntryModifiedDate, above
+See also: [prefix]getEntryModifiedDate, on the previous page

 '''

 function myPrefix_getEntryModifiedDateXPath(xml, document)

 cache_result()

 return "~/atom:updated"

 end

 '''

 [prefix]getEntryPropertyXPaths

 Use this function to return property names mapping to XPaths referencing the property values to be set in the document identifier.
 The document identifier by default contains only the entry ID as the reference.
 This would be typically used with the identifiers action where additional properties are required to identify the resource.